Debts Unsettled - Hollis Oliver - E-Book

 “I know who you are, Daniel.
 Your reputation precedes you.”

-Russell studied Daniel for a few seconds.
-“Do you want details, or the Reader’s Digest version?”
+Russell studied Daniel for several seconds, then said, “Do you want details, or the Reader’s Digest version?”

 A metal food tray crashed against the concrete floor.